Job | Posted 6 months ago

 Shares knowledge with managers, supervisors and staff for mutual and district benefit.
 Contributes to maintaining high morale among all District employees.
 Develops and maintains cooperative and courteous relationships with department employees, staff and managers in other departments, representatives from organizations, and the public so as to maintain good will toward the District and to project a good district image.
 Tactfully and effectively handles requests, suggestions and complaints from other departments and persons in order to maintain good will within the District.
 Emphasizes the importance of maintaining a positive image within the District.
 Interacts effectively with higher management, professionals and the public.

 Plans and organizes daily work routine.
 Establishes priorities for the completion of work in accordance with sound time-management methodology.
 Avoids duplication of effort.
 Estimates expected time of completion of elements of work and establishes a personal schedule accordingly.
 Attends required meetings, planning sessions and discussions on time.
 Implements work activity in accordance with priorities and estimated schedules.

 Adheres to all safety and housekeeping standards established by the District and various regulatory agencies.
-Sees that the standards are not violated.
+Sees that standards are not violated.
 Maintains a clean and orderly workplace.

 Richland County School District One

 Central Services Facility 201 Park Street, Columbia, SC 29201